Fresno State Bulldogs baseball: History

 The team plays its home games at Pete Beiden Field at Bob Bennett Stadium, located on the university's campus in Fresno, California.
 Opened in 1966, the stadium has undergone several renovations to enhance the fan experience and player facilities.
 It has a seating capacity of 3,575 and features modern amenities, including electronic scoreboards and a natural grass playing surface.

 Fresno State in the NCAA Tournament

 Fresno State's 30+ NCAA tournament appearances is good enough to rank in the top 10 all-time.
 To date, Fresno State has appeared in four NCAA Men's College World Series.
 In 1959, the Bulldogs, under head coach Pete Beiden, secured a third-place finish by winning games against Western Michigan and Arizona before being eliminated by Oklahoma State.
-In 1989 the Bulldogs, under head coach Bob Bennett, were runner-up, reaching the championship game but being defeated by the University of Miami.
-In 1991, the Bulldogs returned to the CWS finals again under Bennett, finishing runner-up to the University of Oklahoma after a competitive series.
+In 1988 the Bulldogs, under head coach Bob Bennett, reached the CWS but were eliminated early losing to Stanford and Miami (FL) 10-3 and 8-4, respectively.
+In 1991, the Bulldogs returned to the CWS again under Bennett, and fared a little better beating #1 overall seed Florida State 8-4 in the opening game but ultimately dropping the next two games in succession to LSU (the eventual champion that year) and Florida, finishing the 91' season 42-23.